AxonIQ/reference-guide/part3/event-processing.md

 ### Spring AMQP

-Axon provides out-of-the-box support to transer Events to and from an AMQP message broker, such as Rabbit MQ.
+Axon provides out-of-the-box support to transfer Events to and from an AMQP message broker, such as Rabbit MQ.

-#### Forwarding events to an AMQP Echange
+#### Forwarding events to an AMQP Exchange

 The `SpringAMQPPublisher` forwards events to an AMQP Exchange.
 It is initialized with a `SubscribableMessageSource`, which is generally the `EventBus` or `EventStore`.
 Theoretically, this could be any source of Events that the publisher can Subscribe to.